oracle/coherence/README.md

 Please refer to <a href="https://docs.oracle.com/en/middleware/fusion-middleware/fmwlc/application-server-products-new-structure.html#GUID-00982997-3110-4AC8-8729-80F1D904E62B">Oracle Fusion Middleware Licensing Documentation</a> for official documentation of Oracle Coherence commercial editions and licensing details.

+## Examples

+Examples related to Coherence features are located under [examples](./prj/examples) directory of this repository.

 ## <a name="contrib"></a>Contribute

 Interested in contributing?
 See our contribution [guidelines](CONTRIBUTING.md) for details.

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process